20253 - INTERNATIONAL FINANCIAL MARKETS

 |Continuous assessment||Partial exams||General exam|

 Attending and non-attending students are expected to follow the same syllabus and are subject to the same grading scheme.
-The overall grade in the course is determined as the max between (a) a combination of your score on two intermediate tests and the final exam or (b) 100% weight on the final exam (in other words, whichever scheme is more favorable to you will determine your grade).
+The overall grade in the course is determined as the max between (a) a combination of your intermediate valuation in the individual parts of the course plus the final exam, or (b) 100% weight on the final exam (in other words, whichever scheme is more favorable to you will determine your grade).

 The textbook we will follow is: Eun, C. S., B. G. Resnik, and T. Chuluun, International Financial Management, McGraw Hill.
 The latest edition is the 9th, but older editions (within reason) can be just as good to prepare for our class.
 This textbook is one of the most widely used in the field.